mixpanel/docs/pages/docs/debugging/overview.md

 ### Customize Flush Interval (Mobile)

-Both the Mixpanel iOS and Android libraries employ queueing to optimize battery and data use on the end user’s device.
+Both the Mixpanel iOS and Android libraries employ queueing to optimize battery and data use on the end user's device.
 Calling track does not send the event immediately, Events and User data sent to Mixpanel gets queued and flushed at certain intervals by default.
 This interval can be adjusted to flush more or less frequently.

 #### iOS